vippsas/vipps-login-wordpress/README.md

 <!-- START_METADATA
 ---
-title: Vipps Login for WordPress and WooCommerce
+title: Vipps MobilePay Login for WordPress and WooCommerce
 sidebar_position: 1
 description: Allow customers to log in to WordPress and WooCommerce websites using the Vipps app.
 pagination_next: null